Our position on discrimination

 Reports can be made using the Community Reporting Tool (CRT).
 The tool asks you four questions with the option of being contacted by the Commission if you wish.
 Even if you’re not sure whether what has happened is discrimination, making a report to the Commission can help.

-In the COVID-19 pandemic, racism and race-based incidents have been known to increase.
+During the COVID-19 pandemic, racism and race-based incidents were known to increase.
 We encourage you to use the reporting tool if you or someone you know has experienced discrimination.